Wealthsimple Save Review

 - No RRSP, TFSA, or RESP accounts

-When debating Wealthsimple Cash vs. KOHO, the main difference is you’ll get 0.75% interest on all deposits to your Wealthsimple Cash account, but you won’t earn any rewards for your spending.
+When debating Wealthsimple Save vs. KOHO, the main difference is you’ll get 0.75% interest on all deposits to your Wealthsimple Save account, but you won’t earn any rewards for your spending.
 In contrast, KOHO Save lets you earn 1.20% on your deposits, plus earn between 0.5% to 2.0% cash back for every dollar spent.
 The cash back rate depends on whether you sign up for KOHO Premium, which costs $9 per month.
-Other than that key difference, Wealthsimple Cash has a competitive product offering when compared to KOHO and other similar types of products.
+Other than that key difference, Wealthsimple Save has a competitive product offering when compared to KOHO and other similar types of products.

-Like all Wealthsimple products, signing up for Wealthsimple Cash is extremely easy.
-You can do so either through the main Wealthsimple app (called Wealthsimple Invest and Cash in the App Store), or online via their website.
+Like all Wealthsimple products, signing up for Wealthsimple Save is extremely easy.
+You can do so either through the main Wealthsimple app (called Wealthsimple Invest and Save in the App Store), or online via their website.
 You’ll need the following information at hand during the signup process:

 - Your name, date of birth, and social insurance number